bero158/Microsoft-Natural-Ergonomic-Keyboard-armrests-rebuild/README.md

 2. Carefully remove armersts.
 Slowly pull it up only.
 Not to sides because holders may broke easily.
 3. Peel broken pleather
 4. Cut new pleather pieces according to cuttings in PDF folder
-5. Stick it well onto the armrests
+5. Stick it well onto the armrests (strongly suggest using glue in spray instead of selfadhesive pleather)
 6. Screw everything back